DPGAlliance/publicgoods-candidates/excluded-nominees/README.md

 techsoup | Nov 9th, 2021 |  Provided vague SDG relevance
 Project Kick Out Covid-19 Infotech | Nov 15th, 2021 |  Missing open license
 The Atlas of Economic Complexity | Nov 15th, 2021 |  Missing open license
+Papers with Code  | Nov 22nd, 2021 |  No longer accepting open source tools that are primarily used to support developers; focus has shifted to tools that are specifically oriented around supporting SDGs